Chapter 68, Guilty Of The Deadly Sin

 When we first discovered it, I was enthralled by the buildings' ability to capture the history of early California, the Alhambra archways, the heavy wood arched doors, and the black wrought iron fixtures.
 In its lobby, one wouldn't be surprised to see Zorro in mask and cape appear behind the counter or even friar Junipero Serra.
 Its guest rooms are cottages, splayed on a gentle slope, down to a private beach.
 Constructed in 2000, it has an early California timelessness.

-We dined in one of its restaurants, pleased to have a Boodles Gin martini, a Singapore Sling for me was taboo when with hubby.
+We dined in one of its restaurants, pleased to have a Boodles Gin martini, a Singapore Sling taboo for me when with hubby.
 Unable to afford an ocean view room, we strolled, hand in hand, in the morning to its open beachfront restaurant, content after a night of renewed intimacy.
-As we passed a cottage, its female occupant was on its little veranda, a falcon on her leathered arm.
+As we passed a cottage, its female occupant was on its little veranda, a falcon on her leathered gloved arm.
 With a flip-up, it soared and brought back a seagull.
 Released, the gull squawked off, apparently none the worse except for ruffled feathers.
 It was obvious we were among guests not in our social circle.

 The wealthy do eat differently.
 At the beach restaurant, we had delicious omelets with cheese never tasted before comingled with mushrooms of a species unrecognized.
 The crisp hash browns were speckled with scrumptious veggies.
 The exquisite sourdough toast, with British marmalade, was framed with straight black coffee, the real Java.
 We watched the waves gently roll in, each giving their final little plop of applause, as if not to disturb the tranquility.
 The Pacific displayed its pacific side for our morning repast pleasure.